freebasic/fbc/FreeBASIC/readme.txt

     - Use "watch ABC" to stop each time a variable called "abc" is changed.

+    - Use "r" again to restart the application when finished.

     - Type "q" to quit.

-    - Use "r" again to restart the application.

     - Type "help" to see a list of commands.